harness/developer-hub/docs/chaos-engineering/integrations/chaos-cd.md

 **To add a chaos experiment as a step in your CD pipeline:**

-1. In Harness, select **Deployments > Pipelines**, and then select the pipeline where you want to add a chaos experiment.
+1. In your Harness project, select **Deployments > Pipelines**, and then select the pipeline where you want to add a chaos experiment.
 1. In the selected pipeline, select **Add Stage**, and then select a stage type.

 	Chaos steps are available for **Feature Flag**, **Deploy**, and **Custom Stage** types.